dnotq/nabu/repair.md

 ### Solder bridge hack

 Under the CPU is a via that carries the nWR signal from the CPU to and OR-gate buffer (U57) for system distribution.
 This signal is very critical to normal system operation, and at some point in the past someone made a mistake with a cutting tool and cut the trace just as it was leaving the via-pad.
-Their "fix" was to make a large enough solder-blog to bridge the gap they had created.
+Their "fix" was to make a large enough solder-blob to bridge the gap they had created.

 ![Solder bridge](/images/bridge.jpg "Solder Bridge")

 The problem with this kind of hack is, the solder bridging the gap has no support of a pad and is very susceptible to cracking.
-This could easily happen, for example, by removing and reseating the CPU from the socket that is directly above this via.
+This could easily happen, for example, by removing and reseating the CPU in the socket that is directly above this via.
 Such a crack would certainly be intermittent and *very* hard to find.
-I added a new wire between the two vias to prevent any current or future problems with this connection.
+I added a new wire between the two vias to prevent any existing or future problems with this connection.

 ### Summary

 My NABU is working again, and powered up right away after reassembly.
 No more intermittent power-on failures, and I even have a working power-supply fan that also provides some airflow for the motherboard.

-Despite having a lot of interesting ideas (especially for its time), this system is full of errors and poor execution.
+Despite having a lot of interesting ideas (especially for its time), this system is full of problems and poor (hasty?) execution.
 I suspect many hobbyists are going to be experiencing failures and flaky behavior as these systems age and get used more and more.
 While the fixes are generally not too difficult, finding a problem can be a real challenge and the poor motherboard quality makes rework a hazard (it would be very easy to lift a pad or trace, etc.).